theosanderson/bsky-follows/README.md

 https://bsky-follow-finder.theo.io/

-Much of this was written by Claude and it has a lot of issues
+Much of this was written by Claude and there is a lot of room for improvement - parallelism is poor